Preparing the Next Generation of Biomedical Researchers

 - Grace Adeniyl-Ipadeola, Ph.D.
 Student and Former PREP Scholar

-The application deadline is March 2, 2021.
+The application portal opens Oct.
+1, 2021 and final application deadline is first Monday in March.
 Applications received by Jan.
-1, 2021, will be considered for early review and are strongly encouraged.
+1 will be considered for early review and are strongly encouraged.
 Late applications will be considered on a space-available basis.
 Please review the Application Components to submit a complete application.